THE JUDGMENT SEAT OF CHRIST (EXCERPT OF IT IS TIME FOR A REFORMATION OF CHRISTIAN THINKING)

 The final part of II Corinthians 5:10 provides little comfort for the careless believer:

-"According to that he hath done, whether it be good or bad."
+“according to what he has done, whether good or bad.”

 Again, works are the issue.